junxit/us-congress-bills-110/metadata.md

 - 2007-01-17 — Ms. Velazquez moved to suspend the rules and pass the bill.
 - 2007-01-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 2 (Roll no. 28). (text: CR H582-583)
 - 2007-01-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 2 (Roll no. 28).(text: CR H582-583)
+- 2007-01-18 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.